jab/project/Roadmap.md

 The [Polymer CLI](https://github.com/polymer/polymer-cli) pulls together a number of useful tools, and makes it easy to get started building a web component or web components-based application.

+*Goals*:

+- Rationalize our tools offering and improve code quality.
+  - Refactor all tools around new, fast, flexible static analyzer.
+  - Rename tools to make it easier to know what they do.
+- Launch 1.0 of the Polymer CLI.
+  - First-class support for more varied project structures.
+  - Refactored around new static analyzer.
+- Improve support for NPM.

 ### Community and Ecosystem

 The Polymer community has grown incredibly quickly and there are a number of individuals making extremely meaningful contributions to both the library and Polymer elements.
 We want to do more to highlight community work and generally better serve the Polymer and web components ecosystem.
 This means even more transparency around the core Polymer team's roadmap, more regular announcement and updates, and promoting element ownership beyond just the core Polymer team.

 *Goals*:

-- Accelerate Polymer + Community engagement
+- Accelerate Polymer + Community engagement.
-  - Tighten the core Polymer team and community feedback loop - better evolve Polymer as the community evolves
+  - Tighten the core Polymer team and community feedback loop - better evolve Polymer as the community evolves.
-  - Publish all elements to npm and bower
+  - Publish all elements to npm and bower.
-  - Regularly publish project and roadmap updates
+  - Regularly publish project and roadmap updates.
-  - Work with community members to help drive elements forward
+  - Work with community members to help drive elements forward.
-  - Use [Polycasts](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) and builtwithpolymer.org to highlight awesome elements being built
+  - Use [Polycasts](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) to highlight awesome elements being built.